 "To this you were called, because Christ suffered for you, leaving you an example, that you should follow in his steps.
 “He committed no sin, and no deceit was found in his mouth.”
 When they hurled their insults at him, he did not retaliate; when he suffered, he made no threats.
 Instead, he entrusted himself to him who judges justly." - 1 Peter 2:21-23

-A couple of years ago we showed a "Voice of the Martyrs" video to our young people.
+I was quite moved while recently watching a "Voice of the Martyrs" video.
 A group of teenagers were on a V.O.M. visit to Vietnam and were asking a Christian leader if he felt anger when the authorities would often tear up his ministry center.
 He responded without ill feeling, that he was committed to reach his world for Christ, no matter how much opposition came his way.
 He entrusted himself to the Lord.

 Persecution of any kind will bear witness to genuine faith and real discipleship.
 The fully surrendered Christian knows that there will be suffering for their faith.
 Paul wrote in 2 Timothy 3:12, "In fact, everyone who wants to live a godly life in Christ Jesus will be persecuted".
 Jesus is our example in this matter, as he suffered without retaliation or threats.
 He entrusted himself to the divine provision and purpose.